milesroxas/Flint/docs/adrs/adr-013-user-stories-alignment-and-configurable-ordering.md

 - Manual checks across both presets:
   - Lumos: format error shows suggestion; ordering/limit rules fire and can be muted via config.
   - Client‑first: behavior unchanged.
+  - Page lint no longer logs "Element does not have getStyles method"; highlight works when Designer API is available and falls back to a custom `flowlint:highlight` event.